d3x0r/STFRPhysics/AI/homogeneous_light_propagation_framework.md

 The solved one-way propagation equation is written in the positive emission-to-observation form.
 The Past Light Cone interpretation is obtained relative to the observation event and therefore belongs naturally to the negative-side relation.

-A positive velocity $v>0$ denotes motion in the $+x$ direction relative to connection space.
+A positive velocity $v>0$ denotes motion in the $+x$ direction relative to the transport structure.
 Unless otherwise stated, the moving-frame mapping is written in the standard passive sign convention of Eq.
 (6.9).

 Changing the sign of $v$, or switching between forward propagation and backward event reconstruction, reverses the signs of the mixed $x$-$t$ terms without changing the underlying geometry.